Aebondeus/ittds/README.md

 ## Main features

 Yes, it's still a simple countdown timer.
+Currently available only for Windows.

 When setting up a timer, you can specify the type of action that you plan to perform during this time period, as well as select the tag that corresponds to this action.
 Data about the time spent usefully (**or not, it's up to you**) will be recorded in a json file.